OVERVIEW

 Telisotuzumab vedotin (Teliso-V; ABBV-399) is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-Telisotuzumab vedotin (Teliso-V; ABBV-399) is a c-Met-targeted antibody-drug conjugate (ADC) comprised of the ABT-700 (c-Met-targeting) antibody conjugated to the cytotoxic microtubule inhibitor monomethylauristatin E (MMAE) via a cleavable valine–citrulline (vc) linker.
+Telisotuzumab vedotin (Teliso-V; ABBV-399) is an MMAE antibody-drug conjugate (ADC) designed to target c-Met composed of the ABT-700 (c-Met-targeting) antibody conjugated to the cytotoxic microtubule inhibitor monomethylauristatin E (MMAE) via a cleavable valine-citrulline (vc) linker.

 PROPOSED MECHANISM OF ACTION

-c-Met inhibitors require MET amplification and/or c-Met activation for activity; however, as demonstrated in preclinical models, Teliso-V, a c-Met targeted ADC, uses c-Met to deliver a cytotoxin to c-Met-overexpressing tumor cells enabling cell killing regardless of reliance on MET signaling.1 Although, MET amplification is a therapeutically actionable target, it generally occurs in 1% to 5% of de novo cancers, whereas c-Met overexpression is more common, occurring in up to 50% of many advanced solid tumors.2
+c-Met inhibitors require MET amplification and/or MET activation for activity; however, as demonstrated in preclinical models, Teliso-V, an ADC designed to target c-Met, uses c-Met to deliver a cytotoxin to c-Met-protein-expressing tumor cells, which enables cell killing regardless of reliance on MET signaling.1 Although, MET amplification can be a therapeutically actionable target, it generally occurs in 1% to 5% of de novo cancers, whereas c-Met protein overexpression is more common and occurrs in up to 50% of many advanced solid tumors.2

-The use of an ADC that targets c-Met–positive tumors represents a therapeutic strategy with which to induce tumor cell killing independently of MET signaling pathway inhibition because it involves the delivery of the potent cytotoxin MMAE directly to c-Met–positive tumor cells.2
+The use of an ADC that is designed to target c-Met–positive cells represents a therapeutic strategy with which to induce tumor cell killing independently of MET signaling pathway inhibition because it involves the delivery of the potent cytotoxin MMAE directly to c-Met–positive cells.2

-Although a c-Met–targeting ADC may present the risk of on target toxicity based on c-Met normal tissue expression, preclinical and early phase results have demonstrated a strong correlation between Teliso-V anti-tumor activity and c-Met expression levels as c-Met expression is significantly higher in many cancers compared with normal tissue.1
+Although a c-Met–targeting ADC may present the risk of on-target toxicity based on c-Met protein normal tissue expression, preclinical and early phase results have demonstrated a strong correlation between Teliso-V anti-tumor activity and c-Met protein expression levels because c-Met protein expression is significantly higher in many cancers compared with normal tissue.1

 DEVELOPMENT

-Teliso-V is in phase 3 development in patients with previously treated c-Met+(by protein overexpression detected by IHC) non-small cell lung cancer (NSCLC).
+Teliso-V is in Phase 3 development in patients with previously treated c-Met-positive (by protein overexpression detected by immunohistochemistry) non-small cell lung cancer (NSCLC).

 CLINICAL TRIALS